GaloisInc/saw-script/heapster-saw/README.md

 Implementation of the Heapster type system of separation types inside SAW, including a translation to SAW core.

-This remainder of this README contains general information about using Heapster about the `examples` directory contained here.
+The remainder of this README contains general information about using Heapster about the `examples` directory contained here.

 ## Building